tkgamegroup/flame/README.md

 - run setup.py as administrator or db-click run_setup_as_admin.bat

-- cmake flame
+- cmake flame, configure extra libraries, such as FBX SDK, OpenAL

-- build
+- build it in visualstudio

 *if you want to build the release version, build in RelWithDebInfo, because DebugInfo is always needed*